regregex/OS126/README.md

 vector may alter them *en route* to the caller.
 Their values are not passed to the second processor.

-Be sure to replace the terminating NUL at the end of the new table.
+Be sure to replace the terminator byte at the end of the new table.
+Formerly NUL, its present value is &80.
+The parser now also examines the empty string between it and the last command, and to prevent a match here, there must remain a `""` entry earlier in the table.

 ### Useful addresses

-Pointing a \*command at `CLIEND` (&E15C) passes it to paged ROMs or the current filing system.
+Pointing a \*command at `CLIEND` (&E166) passes it to paged ROMs or the current filing system.
 This is convenient for disposing of the abbreviated forms of a command; the most efficient auxiliary byte value is &FF.

-To bypass utility ROMs, an action address equal to `JMIFSC - &07` (&E165) sends the command straight to the filing system control vector, defined at &021E.
+To bypass utility ROMs, an action address equal to `JMIFSC - &07` (&E16F) sends the command straight to the filing system control vector, defined at &021E.

-`JMIUSR` (&F0AF) sends a \*command to USERV, defined at &0200.
+`JMIUSR` (&F0B9) sends a \*command to USERV, defined at &0200.
 An auxiliary byte value of &01 emulates `*LINE`; other values (between &02 and &DF inclusive) cause entry into the USERV routine with non-standard reason codes.

-In a routine handling the new command, `SKIPSP` (&E170) may be passed the current offset into the command in Y.  It returns a non-space character in A, its offset in Y, and `EQ` if that character is CR.
+In a routine handling the new command, `SKIPSP` (&E17A) may be passed the current offset into the command in Y.  It returns a non-space character in A, its offset in Y, and `EQ` if that character is CR.
-`SKIPSN` (&E16F) is the same but ignores the current character by advancing Y over it.
+`SKIPSN` (&E179) is the same but ignores the current character by advancing Y over it.

 As an example, a command named `I` whose routine begins with